Trail through redwoods in fog, northern California coast

 The votes are all in and counted, and here are my top photographs of 2023!

-We had an amazing response this year: a record-breaking 510 people looked through my initial selection of 46 images and voted for their favorites here on the blog, on Facebook, Google+, and through email.
+We had a great response this year: 478 people looked through my initial selection of 45 images and voted for their favorites.
 A big thank you to everyone who took the time to look through these photographs and voice your opinions!
-I also really appreciate all the kind words expressed along with the votes.
-I wish I could respond to every comment, but please know that I’ve read them all and am very grateful for all your support.
-And also, many thanks to my wonderful assistant Claudia who tallied all those votes!
+I also really appreciate the kind words so many people posted in the comments or sent by email.
+I wish I could respond to everyone, but please know that I’ve read them all and am very grateful for all your support.

 Happy New Year!
 Once again I’m inviting you, my faithful blog readers, to help me choose my best photographs from the past year.
 I’ve posted 45 of my favorite images from 2023 below, in chronological order.
 After you look through these, please use the form at the bottom of this post to list your ten favorites.

 Voting is closed!
 I’ll be posting the results soon.